FAQ

-Q: When working with dynamic tables from Python API or C++ API, I get the "Sticky transaction 1935-3cb03-4040001-e8723e5a is not found" error.
-What should I do?
+Q: When working with dynamic tables from Python API or C++ API, I get the "Sticky transaction 1935-3cb03-4040001-e8723e5a is not found" error, what should I do?

 A: The answer depends on how the transactions are used.
 If a master transaction is used, then this is a pointless action and you must set the query outside the transaction.
 To do this, you can either create a separate client or explicitly specify that the query must be run under a null transaction (with client.Transaction(transaction_id="0-0-0-0"): ...).